nesbox/TIC-80/README-AppImage.md

 ## Notes

-- TIC-80 is designed to be statically linked, so the AppImage should not require external libraries
+- The AppImage bundles all required libraries (like curl for networking), making it truly portable
 - Desktop integration works automatically when the AppImage is run
 - For development tools and demo assets, users should download the full TIC-80 distribution